JPalakapilly/optimanage/README.md

 ```

 Then, `wflows` will be a list of 10 workflows that should be run prioritized in the order they are in the list.

+## State of the code Jan 19
+All classes are very incomplete.
+I've tried to complete a toy example using some data from the Materials Project.
+The code to grab the data is in dataset_query.py.
+See initial_test.py for my attempt at creating the example.
+Right now, the dispatcher can score candidates using an objective but it cannot sort the resulting workflows (i.e. rank_wflows() needs to be completed).
+If you have any questions about the code feel free to contact me at jjp126 AT berkeley DOT edu.